openpesa/node-pesa/README.md

    [minimum requirements](https://pesa-js.netlify.app/docs/requirements.html), including having **Node >= 10.1**.
 1. **Install the SDK** – Using [NPM](#) is the recommended way to install the Pesa SDK for JS.
 The SDK is available via [NPM] under the [`openpesa/pesa-js`](#) package.
-If the Composer is installed globally on your system, you can run the following in the base directory of your project to add the SDK as a dependency:
+You can run the following in the base directory of your project to add the SDK as a dependency:
     ```sh
     npm install openpesa/pesa-js
     ```